Write Your First Memoir Draft Program

 “Thought so.”
 She was stern.

-“You’ll have to pay it back.
+“You’ll have to pay the Sunday School money back.
 Straight after lunch.”

 But how did she know?